 Another water competition is the Assunta Prize, celebrated at night time on the 15th of August.

-The weekly market is on fridays, and it’s the best chance to hunt local products like fruit, cheese, and delicious lake fish, as well as handicraft and clothing.
+The weekly market is on fridays, and it’s the best chance to hunt local products like fruit, cheese, delicious lake fish, handicraft and clothing.